The classification of 2-reflective modular forms: Classification of 2-reflective modular forms

 In this subsection we classify $2$-reflective lattices of Niemeier type.
 We first consider the case of $L=R(L)$ and then consider their overlattices.
 We discuss case by case.
 Let $M=2U\oplus L(-1)$.
 By \cite[Theorem 3.6]{Wan18}, Theorems \ref{th:nonsign12} and \ref{th:sign19}, if $M$ is $2$-reflective, then either $M$ is isomorphic to one of the three lattices: $\II_{2,18}$, $\II_{2,26}$ and $2U\oplus 2E_8(-1)\oplus A_1(-1)$, or we have $\rank(L)\leq 11$.
 Therefore, we only need to consider the case of $\rank(L)\leq 11$.

 \textbf{(1) h=3:} The unique irreducible root lattice of Coxeter number $3$ is $A_2$.
-By \S \ref{sec:quasipullback}, the lattice $M$ is $2$-reflective if $L=A_2$, $2A_2$, $3A_2$.
+By \S \ref{sec:quasipullback}, $M$ is $2$-reflective if $L=A_2$, $2A_2$, $3A_2$.
 The lattice $M$ is not $2$-reflective for $L=mA_2$ with $m\geq 4$.
-Otherwise, since $4A_2<E_6\oplus A_2$, the lattice $2U\oplus E_6\oplus A_2$ is also $2$-reflective, which is impossible because $E_6$ and $A_2$ have different Coxeter numbers.
+Otherwise, since $4A_2<E_6\oplus A_2$, $2U\oplus E_6\oplus A_2$ would also be $2$-reflective, which is impossible because $E_6$ and $A_2$ have different Coxeter numbers.
 Then we prove this claim by Lemma \ref{Lem:pullbacktest}.

 \textbf{(2) h=4:} The unique irreducible root lattice of Coxeter number $4$ is $A_3$.
-By \S \ref{sec:quasipullback}, the lattice $M$ is $2$-reflective if $L=A_3$, $2A_3$.
+By \S \ref{sec:quasipullback}, $M$ is $2$-reflective if $L=A_3$, $2A_3$.
 The lattice $M$ is not $2$-reflective for $L=3A_3$ because we observe from their extended Coxeter-Dynkin diagrams that $3A_3< D_6\oplus A_3$.